 - Lentils, sprouts, eggs, rice, wheat, maize flour are rich sources of protein.

 Note that certain foods should be avoided.
 These include junk food, fast food, fermented food, processed, food, cold drinks, hot drinks, and Aloe Vera.

-Ayurvedic Diet According To Pregnancy Months
+Ayurvedic Diet Plan during Pregnancy Months

 Ayurveda prescribes specific food habits for each month of pregnancy for the typical development of the baby and the health of the mother, as follows: